Kaya-Sem/Ugentopoly/src/main/java/INFO.md

 class or record for current tile mappings?

-Create readme documentation for larger blocks like "tiles"
+Create readme documentation for larger blocks like "tileViews"